JetBrains/intellij-sdk-docs/tutorials/custom_language_support/completion_contributor.md

 ```

 ## 9.2.
 Register the Completion Contributor
-The `SimpleCompletionContributor` implementation is registered in the plugin configuration file with the IntelliJ Platform using the `completion.contributor` extension point.
+The `SimpleCompletionContributor` implementation is registered in the plugin configuration file with the IntelliJ Platform using the `com.intellij.completion.contributor` extension point.
 ```xml
   <extensions defaultExtensionNs="com.intellij">
     <completion.contributor language="Simple"